Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Experiment

 Based on the approach in LibriMix~\cite{librimix}, this study generates mixed speech datasets of two speakers (Libri2Mix) and three speakers (Libri3Mix) using the 960-hour LibriSpeech~\cite{LibriSpeech} single-speaker corpus\footnote{https://github.com/JorisCos/LibriMix}.
 Following the data scale in ~\cite{MT-LLM}, we create mixed samples for each source utterance, alternately selecting each speaker in the mixture as the target.
 Reference speech segments are randomly selected from the single utterances of the same speaker.
 The duration of the Libri2Mix and Libri3Mix datasets is 1920 and 2880 hours, respectively.
 When combined with the original 960 hours of single-speaker data, the total training set reaches about 5760 hours.
 The test set is generated from LibriSpeech test-clean, with Libri2Mix and Libri3Mix constructed using the mixture and reference speech provided by the open-source SpeakerBeam toolkit\footnote{https://github.com/BUTSpeechFIT/speakerbeam/tree/main/egs}.

-\subsection{Experiment settings}
+\subsection{Experiment Settings}

 The proposed model uses Qwen2.5-0.5B-Instruct~\cite{qwen2.5} as the backbone LLM.
 It adopts a pre-trained Data2Vec2 model as the audio encoder, which is trained on one million hours of unsupervised speech data.
 The number of parameters of Data2Vec2 is 0.3 billion.

 During the SFT stage, the AdamW optimizer~\cite{AdamW} is applied with a learning rate schedule combining linear warmup and cosine annealing.
 The learning rate is gradually increased from 1e-7 to 7e-5 over the first 3000 steps and decayed to a minimum of 1e-6.
 The model is trained for 240000 steps, equivalent to one full epoch, with a global batch size of 112.
 To prevent input truncation, the maximum text length is set to 512.
+Finally, the model with the best performance on the validation set is selected as the final model.

 For RL training, the model is fine-tuned on 20000 selected samples for 2000 steps with a learning rate of 1e-6 and a temperature of 1.
 For each input, 8 responses are generated, with a maximum length of 512 tokens.
+And the model from the final training step is selected as the final model.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

 In this experiment, the evaluation metric is WER, which is calculated by extracting the text between \textless answer\textgreater and \textless /answer\textgreater tags from the decoded output of the LibriSpeech, Libri2Mix, and Libri3Mix test sets.
-For the small number of outputs with formatting errors or incomplete tags, the result is treated as empty for evaluation.
-To reflect overall performance, a weighted average is computed with the sample sizes as weights.
+For the small number of outputs with formatting errors or incomplete tags, the result is treated as empty for evaluation, resulting in deletion errors.
+The reported WER is computed only for the target speaker.
+In multi-speaker mixtures, each speaker is independently treated as the target, and the WER is evaluated separately for each speaker.

-\section{Result and discussion}
+\section{Result and Discussion}

-\subsection{Comparison to baselines}
+\subsection{Comparison to Baselines}

 We compare our proposed model with both traditional TS-ASR methods and LLM-based approaches.
-As shown in Table~\ref{tab:Baseline}, our model achieves significant improvements, with WERs of 4.79\% on Libri2Mix and 12.23\% on Libri3Mix.
+As shown in Table~\ref{tab:Baseline}, our model achieves significant improvements, with WERs of 4.84\% on Libri2Mix and 12.23\% on Libri3Mix.